iallah1/TNT24-GitRemoteDemo/README.md

 # TNT24-GitRemoteDemo
-This is a repository to demonstrate how to use Git with GitHub remote
+Description: This is a repository to demonstrate how to use Git with GitHub remote This is a small change in the README file on my local to push to my remote